Chief Minister of Haryana

-The Chief Minister of Haryana is the chief executive of the Indian state of Haryana.
+The chief minister of Haryana is the chief executive of the Indian state of Haryana.
 As per the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the Haryana Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
-Since 1966, ten people have served as the Chief Minister of Haryana.
+Given that they have the confidence of the assembly, the chief minister's term is for five years and is not subjected to any term limits.

+Eleven people have served as the state's chief minister since Haryana's formation in 1966.
 The first was B. D. Sharma of the Indian National Congress party.
-Bhajan Lal Bishnoi is Haryana's longest-serving chief minister; he held office for 11 years 10 Months (4317 Days), Bansi Lal held office for 4268 Days.
-Devi Lal the fifth Chief Minister of Haryana, went on to twice serve as Deputy Prime Minister of India under prime ministers V. P. Singh and Chandra Shekhar.
-Om Prakash Chautala has served the most discontinuous stints as Chief Minister (four), as a member of three parties.

-The incumbent chief minister is Manohar Lal Khattar, the first officeholder from the BJP, who was sworn in on 26 October 2014.
+Bhajan Lal Bishnoi is Haryana's longest-serving chief minister; he held office for 11 years and 10 months (4317 days).
+Devi Lal, the fifth chief minister of Haryana, went on to twice serve as Deputy Prime Minister of India, under prime ministers V. P. Singh and Chandra Shekhar.
+Om Prakash Chautala served the most discontinuous stints as chief minister (four), as a member of three different parties.
+The incumbent chief minister is Nayab Singh Saini, the second officeholder from the Bharatiya Janata Party, who was sworn in on 12 March 2024.